jamii/zest/design.md

 set(@a, 2)
 a

-Cannot set a non-mut variable: a
+Cannot use a non-mut variable in a path: a
 ```

 If a mutable reference contains an object, mutable references may be constructed to fields of that object.